Procedures for Entering SMCF:

 - EnviroScope Atomic Force Microscope (ESCOPE)

-The Digital Instruments EnviroScope combines AFM imaging with environmental controls and hermetically sealed sample chamber to perform Contact Mode and TappingMode atomic force microscopy in air, vacuum, or a purged gas, as well as a heated environment.
+The Digital Instruments EnviroScope combines AFM imaging with environmental controls and a hermetically sealed sample chamber to perform Contact Mode and TappingMode atomic force microscopy in air, vacuum, or a purged gas, as well as a heated environment.
 With advanced environmental capabilities, users can observe sample reactions to a variety of complex environmental conditions while scanning.

 - Dimension 3100 SPM System